 One of the things sociologists study is how people organize themselves into groups to perform tasks necessary to society.
-In California, volunteers pick up debris for eventual recycling.
+Volunteers pick up garbage in a local woodlands park for eventual recycling.

-► INSIDE
+▶ INSIDE

 What Is Sociology?

 What Is Sociological Theory?

 The Development of Sociology